Michael Leonard Hecht: Career

 After graduating Yale, Hecht went to work for Marakon Associates, a financial and strategic management consultancy.
 At Marakon, Hecht worked for Fortune 100 companies in the US, Canada, Australia and Europe, including Coca-Cola, IBM and Kellogg.
 While in business school, Hecht and a partner started Variety Lights Development, a hospitality development and management company in San Francisco.
 Of three properties opened, their most successful was Foreign Cinema, which opened in August 1999.

 In 2003, Hecht joined the administration of Mayor Michael Bloomberg, to develop and manage a post 9/11 recovery program for small businesses.
 As an Assistant Commissioner at the NYC Department of Small Business Services, Hecht opened Business Solution Centers around New York City, as well as developed NYC Business Express, an online portal for opening and running a business.
-In fall of 2006 Hecht was named Director of Business Recovery for the State of Louisiana, within the Department of Louisiana Economic Development, with the mandate to assist businesses impacted by Hurricane Katrina.
-Over the next two years, Hecht developed and managed the $220M Louisiana Business Recovery Grant and Loan" program], and the $9.5M Technical Assistance to Small Firms" program.
+In the fall of 2006 Hecht was named Director of Business Recovery for the State of Louisiana, within Louisiana Economic Development, the state's economic development department, and tasked with assisting businesses impacted by Hurricane Katrina.
+Over the next two years, Hecht developed and managed the $220M Louisiana Business Recovery Grant and Loan program, and the $9.5 million Technical Assistance to Small Firms program.

-In summer of 2008, Hecht was named President & CEO with Greater New Orleans, Inc. (GNO, Inc.), the economic development organization charged with rebuilding the economy of Greater New Orleans following Hurricane Katrina.
+In the summer of 2008, Hecht was named President & CEO of Greater New Orleans, Inc. (GNO, Inc.), the economic development organization charged with rebuilding the economy of Greater New Orleans following Hurricane Katrina.
 In 2015, he spoke at TEDxNewOrleans.
-The work of GNO, Inc. has included recruiting companies like DXC Technology, bringing British Airways to New Orleans Airport, passing federal legislation on National Flood Insurance - the Homeowners Flood Insurance Affordability Act of 2014, and passing tax reform for Louisiana that lowered income taxes.
-In September of 2022, GNO, Inc., was awarded $50M from the U.S. Economic Development Administration for "H2theFuture," a plan to develop clean hydrogen for Louisiana industry.
+The work of GNO, Inc. has included recruiting companies like DXC Technology, securing for New Orleans' airport nonstop service by British Airways to London, passing federal legislation on National Flood Insurance – the Homeowners Flood Insurance Affordability Act of 2014, and passing tax reform for Louisiana that lowered income taxes.
+In September of 2022, GNO, Inc., was awarded $50 million from the U.S. Economic Development Administration for "H2theFuture," a plan to develop clean hydrogen for Louisiana industry.

 In 2022, Hecht was named Honorary Consul of Finland for Louisiana, Arkansas and Mississippi.

+In 2024, Hecht was named Infrastructure and Economic Development Coordinator for Super Bowl LIX by Governor Jeff Landry.
+Following the game, sportswriter Jeff Duncan wrote that "The city never looked so beautiful, its landmarks so majestic.
+The Cathedral, Saenger and Dome were resplendent.
+Downtown blazed like a Pixar movie brought to life."

+In May 2025, Governor Jeff Landry tasked Hecht with "another Herculean task," to oversee Louisiana's biggest infrastructure project: the multibillion-dollar container terminal that the Port of New Orleans is planning to build in St. Bernard Parish, as well as the associated toll road that will link it to the interstate network 10 miles away.